Impact of Forecast Stability on Navigational Contrail Avoidance: Conclusion

 The accuracy of modeled contrail impacts is also dependent on the fidelity of process models used to estimate radiative forcing.
 CoCiP has been tuned for agreement with some key observations and high-fidelity models \cite{schumann_contrail_2012, unterstrasser_properties_2016}, but nevertheless includes sources of both structural and parametric uncertainty.
 Parametric uncertainty can be quantified, to an extent, with perturbed parameter ensembles \cite{engberg_2025_forecasting,platt_effect_2024}.
 However, structural uncertainty is currently difficult to quantify given the lack of diversity in computationally-inexpensive contrail process models.

 Finally, our work assumes that flights follow optimized trajectories exactly.
 This will not be true in practice: delays or other operational issues (e.g., the need to avoid turbulence, or traffic-related restrictions) may cause aircraft to deviate from contrail-optimal flight plans.
+Additional factors, such workload considerations by pilots or dispatchers, or other human factors, may further limit the efficacy of navigational avoidance.
 In practice, implementation of navigational avoidance will necessitate some amount of tactical decision making by pilots, dispatchers, and air-traffic managers.
 The impact of these deviations on contrail EF has not been quantified here but will be a focus of future studies and operational trials.